 While we do not yet have data regarding courses that teach civic learning and democratic engagement, we can speak to the co-curriculum.
-Collaborations among the Regula Center, Student Affairs, the Department of Political Science and International Studies, and the Library included numerous co-curricular opportunities for students.
-Examples of the opportunities in the past four academic years include:
+Collaborations among the Regula Center, Student Affairs, the Department of Social Sciences, and the Library included numerous co-curricular opportunities for students.

+Examples of the opportunities in the past include:

-- Debate watch events hosted and led by students for the fall 2016 Presidential elections - Annual Constitution Day events including a speaker on redistricting reform efforts in Ohio and other states, a showing of "RBG" and "Rigged: The Voter Suppression Playbook" - Hosting Ambassador Connie Morella through the Woodrow Wilson Visiting Scholar program - Student led debate panel of candidates for local city council - Unveiling the Civic Corner initiative on Martin Luther King, Jr. day in 2018 - Annual Meet the Candidates events
+- Debate watch events hosted and led by students for the fall 2016 Presidential elections - Annual Constitution Day events including a speaker on redistricting reform efforts in Ohio and other states, a showing of "RBG" and "Rigged: The Voter Suppression Playbook" - Annual Meet the Candidates events - Roundtable featuring county election officials and the Secretary of State's Office - Weekly voting tables - Unveiling the Civic Corner initiative on Martin Luther King, Jr. day in 2018 - I vote because...poster events